 - With patient searching, we found our tag and collar.
-You will find a cat wearing a Tabcat in exactly the same way!

 If you need a full demonstration of what the Tabcat actually does, check out original video below to see the cat tracker in action.

-There is a bit of a difference between doing a well staged ‘demo’ as we did for our review, and genuine ‘in the field’ use.
+There is a difference between doing a well staged ‘demo’ as we did for our review, and genuine ‘in the field’ use.
 You are not looking for camera angles to make sure readers get a clear message, you are searching in real time for a real object.
 This is why we took the decision to do a second ‘update’ post on our Tabcat.